Commodore 64: CPU and memory

-– is free RAM and not used by BASIC or KERNAL routines; because of this, it is an ideal location to store short machine language programs that can be accessed from BASIC.
-The cassette buffer at – can also be used to store short machine language routines provided that a Datasette is not used, which will overwrite the buffer.

-C64 cartridges map into assigned ranges in the CPU's address space and the most common cartridge auto starting requires the presence of a special string at $8000 which contains "CBM80" followed by the address where program execution begins.
-A few early C64 cartridges released in 1982 use Ultimax mode (or MAX mode), a leftover feature of the failed MAX Machine.
+C64 cartridges map into assigned ranges in the CPU's address space.
+The most common cartridge auto-starting requires a string at $8000 which contains "CBM80" followed by the address where program execution begins.
+A few C64 cartridges released in 1982 use Ultimax mode (or MAX mode), a leftover feature of the unsuccessful MAX Machine.
 These cartridges map into $F000 and displace the KERNAL ROM.
 If Ultimax mode is used, the programmer will have to provide code for handling system interrupts.
-The cartridge port has 16 address lines, which grants access to the entire address space of the computer if needed.
-Disk and tape software normally load at the start of BASIC memory ($0801) and use a small BASIC stub (e.g., 10 SYS(2064)) to jump to the start of the program.
-Although no Commodore 8-bit machine except the C128 can automatically boot from a floppy disk, some software intentionally overwrites certain BASIC vectors in the process of loading so that execution begins automatically rather than requiring the user to type RUN at the BASIC prompt following loading.
+The cartridge port has 16 address lines, which grants access to the computer's entire address space if needed.
+Disk and tape software normally load at the start of BASIC memory ($0801), and use a small BASIC stub (such as 10 SYS(2064)) to jump to the start of the program.
+Although no Commodore 8-bit machine except the C128 can automatically boot from a floppy disk, some software intentionally overwrites certain BASIC vectors in the process of loading so execution begins automatically (instead of requiring the user to type RUN at the BASIC prompt after loading).